Giuseppe Naldi

-Giuseppe Naldi (2 February 1770 – 15 December 1821) was an Italian operatic tenor, appearing in Italy, Lisbon, Paris, Dublin, and from 1806 to 1819 in London.
+Giuseppe Naldi (2 February 1770 – 15 December 1821) was an Italian operatic baritone, appearing in Italy, Lisbon, Paris, Dublin, and from 1806 to 1819 in London.

 Life

 Naldi was born in Bologna, the only son of Giuseppe Naldi, a government official.
 He was educated at the universities of Bologna and Pavia, studying law, his intended profession.
 He afterwards however became secretary in a government department, where he gave promise of ability; but in 1796 the proclamation of the Republic of Bologna forced him to leave his home town.

 He had had some musical training, and played the cello.
 In the following years he appeared as a singer in cities in Italy.
 From 1803 to 1806 he lived in Lisbon, where he was engaged at the Teatro Real de São Carlos.
 From this time he lived with Maria Medina, a Spanish dancer, whose marriage to the dancer Salvatore Viganò was not annulled.
 Their daughter, Carolina Naldi (1802–1876), became an opera singer, appearing in Paris in 1822–23, and retiring in 1824 after her marriage to the Conte di Sparre.